fayskerritt/padplants/README.md

 ### Site Owner/Developer
 * As the owner/developer, I want to expand my database of plants, so I can broaden my knowledge.
-* As the owner/developer, I want to redirect users to a store, so I can gain sales from people intereted in plants.
+* As the owner/developer, I want to redirect users to a store, so I can gain sales from people interested in plants.
 * As the owner/developer, I want to grow my community of plant lovers, so I have an audience of potential customers.

 ## Design